-To open the fuel filler flap, place your finger into recess 1.
+With the vehicle unlocked, to open the fuel filler flap, place your finger in opening 1 and pull the flap.

 Use the ignition key to open the cap 2.

 Use cap holder 3 on the fuel filler flap B during filling to hold the cap 2 in place.